 appointed the Watchtower Society special status in 1918 was becoming hard to

-This extended the "end times" indefinitely, although when the last of the
+"era".
+This extended the "end times" indefinitely, although when the last of

-144,000 special members die out, the Society will have to be run by regular
+the 144,000 special members die out, the Society will have to be run by

-interpretation hard to understand, since Jesus speaks of the generation
+"age" interpretation hard to understand, since Jesus speaks of the

-"passing away" (which sounds like a physical event).
-The Watchtower Society
+generation "passing away" (which sounds like a physical event).
+The

-states that it alone understands that "generation" means "age" because it
+Watchtower Society states that it alone understands that "generation" means

 "No Special Significance"